mnandu0011-design/Student-Marks-Analysis-Excel/README.md

 - LinkedIn: https://www.linkedin.com/in/maramreddy-shiva-nandheswara-reddy-205a773a8
 ___

 ## 📄 License

-This project is for educational purposes.
+This project is intended for educational and academic purposes only.
+It is shared to demonstrate Microsoft Excel skills and project work.

 ---